AlexGameTester/KLayout-python/README.txt

 8. Restart KLayout.
 9. Open macro editor and try to launch some example from "Klayout-python/Examples" folder.
 10. Congrats!
 Have fun.
 If not -> leave an issue.

+For developers:
+1. Docstring format - numpy
+2. If you created a new primitive, please attach its basic usage example into examples folder.